A small business website is ‘must-have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.

 For example you might want to sell products or services online.
 So, the call to action will need to drive your customers to make a purchase or to make contact and hire you.

 Remember that you will get more out of your site if it is a living breathing entity.
-A static site won’t generate quite as much interest or traffic as a site that has content that is added to on a regular basis.
-So the addition of a blog or news page will really enhance your social media capabilities and increase your chances of connecting with your audience.
+A static site won’t generate quite as much interest or traffic as a site that has content that is added to regularly.
+So the addition of a blog or news page will enhance your social media capabilities and increase your chances of connecting with your audience.

 2. Create your small business website site plan